OWASP/owasp.github.io/_drafts/2020-12-17-vendor-neutral.md

 <!--more-->

-Our community has historically had a rough relationship with vendors because they had the wrong expectations.
-At times, it's been difficult for vendors to work with OWASP.
+Our community has historically had a rough relationship with vendors because both the vendors' and the communities' expectations were different and weren't being met.
 As a community, we are absolutely every app sec vendor's desired and qualified target market.
 Our community dislikes certain marketing and promotional behaviors, and things have often gone quite south from there.

 Our community should expect that we will always be vendor-neutral, but this doesn't mean no vendors and no advertising.
-Many of us work or have worked for vendors, and OWASP needs vendors to thrive.
-Our community needs a healthy relationship with vendors to financially support OWASP's mission, projects, and chapters.
+Much of the Foundation's financial support is from our corporate supporters, sponsors and members, and for that, we are forever grateful.
+Without their support, the Foundation would not be able to continue to thrive.
+Together, both vendors and the OWASP Community need a healthy working relationship if we want to see our mission, our projects, and our chapters excel.
 That means setting expectations for our community and vendors alike and staying true to that vision and expectations.

 ## Learning Platform